 A probate lawyer’s role in settling an estate often depends on whether the deceased person left a last will and testament that disposes of their assets.
 If the decedent did have a will, a probate lawyer might help the personal representative collect and distribute assets.
 If there is no will, a lawyer can help heirs file a proceeding to receive their inheritance.

-However, for estates where there are disputes over the validity of the will or other litigation may be necessary, it is essential that you work with an attorney who specializes in probate litigation.
+However, for estates where there are disputes over the validity of the will or other litigation may be necessary, it is essential that you work with an attorney who focuses their practice on probate litigation.
 Many probate lawyers are transactional attorneys, which means they spend most of their time drafting and executing legal documents.
 Most have little to no experience litigating disputes.

 An entirely different skill set is needed to successfully litigate inheritance issues.
 So if you are involved in a contested estate, make sure the attorney you choose has ample experience handling those kinds of cases.